PhD Biography

 Mature students

 Age is no barrier to learning and we welcome all applications from suitably qualified students.
+Due to their flexibility, our London-based MAs by research attract a wide variety of applicants from a range of backgrounds, including people in full-time employment and retirees.

 International students